EnsarEmirali/R-Programming/README.md

 ## R-Programming
 These notes are from coursera lectures: Data Science.
 Therefore, it is so personal!
 Use it for only education.

-###CLI Commands
+##CLI Commands
 * cd: takes as an argument the directory you want to visit (cd Music/Debussy) OR with no argument takes you to your home directory (cd)
 * cd..: allows you to change directory to one level above your current directory

-###R Commands
+##R Notes
-R has five atomic classes of objects: character, numeric, integer, complex, logical.
+* R has five atomic classes of objects: character, numeric, integer, complex, logical.
-Main basic object of R is vector, objects of same class.
+* Main basic object of R is vector, objects of same class.
-List is a kind of vector which can contain different classes.
+* List is a kind of vector which can contain different classes.
-Matrices are vectors with a dimension attribute (e.g. matrix(nrow=r, ncol=c)).
+* Matrices are vectors with a dimension attribute (e.g. matrix(nrow=r, ncol=c)).
 Entries can be thought of starting in the upper left corner and running down the columns (e.g. m<-1:10; dim(m)<-c(2,5)).
-Factors are used to represent categorical data like an integer vector where each integer has a label (e.g. factor(c(T,F,T,F))).
+* Factors are used to represent categorical data like an integer vector where each integer has a label (e.g. factor(c(T,F,T,F))).
-Data frames are used to store tabular data.
+* Data frames are used to store tabular data.
 They are represented same lenght elements of the list and columns have names (e.g. data.frame(foo=1:4,bar=c(T,F,T,F)).
-If you explicitly want an integer, need to specify L suffix (e.g. 1L).
+* If you explicitly want an integer, need to specify L suffix (e.g. 1L).
-Inf represents infinity (e.g. 1/0=Inf).
+* Inf represents infinity (e.g. 1/0=Inf).
-When coercion does not work, you get NA values.
+* When coercion does not work, you get NA values.
 NA values have a class, so there are integer NA, character NA, etc.
-NaN represents an undefined value (e.g. 0/0=NaN).
+* NaN represents an undefined value (e.g. 0/0=NaN).
 NaN is a NA but converse is not true.
-During reading data, using colClasses argument makes read.table run much faster.
+* During reading data, using colClasses argument makes read.table run much faster.
-During reading data, setting nrow helps with memory usage.
+* During reading data, setting nrow helps with memory usage.

+##R Commands
 * [function]: information about the function
 * [?function]: help information about the function
 * args(myfunction): arguments of the myfunction function